IsaacSchemm/Crowmask/README.md

 * the last attempted cache refresh was within the past 4 minutes
 * the last successful cache refresh was within the past hour

+Cache refresh occurs as part of `RefreshUpstream` (for recent items), `RefreshCached`, or when a specific item is requested that is not yet in the cache.

 Crowmask stands for "Content Read Off Weasyl: Modified ActivityPub Starter Kit".
 It began as an attempt to port [ActivityPub Starter Kit](https://github.com/jakelazaroff/activitypub-starter-kit) to .NET, but